nf-core/taxprofiler/docs/usage.md

 ### Full database sheet

 nf-core/taxprofiler supports multiple databases being profiled in parallel for each tool.
+Databases can be supplied either be in the form of a compressed `.tar.gz` archive of a folder containing all relevant database files or the path to an (uncompressed) directory.
-These databases, and specific parameters for each, can be specified in a 4 column comma-separated sheet.
+The pipelines takes the locations these of databases as input, and specific parameters for each, via a 4 column comma-separated sheet.

 > ⚠️ nf-core/taxprofiler does not provide any databases by default, nor does it currently generate them for you.
 This must be performed manually by the user.
+See below for more information of the expected database files.

 An example database sheet can look as follows, where 4 tools are being used, and `malt` and `kraken2` will be used against two databases each.